UPRI-earthquake/upri-earthquake.github.io/doc/fdsnws.md

     More information about DataSelect service [here](https://www.fdsn.org/webservices/fdsnws-dataselect-1.1.pdf)

-#### Event
+#### Station
-This service is designed to provide access to information about seismic events.
+This service provides a way to access and retrieve metadata about seismic monitoring stations.

-Here are the following data you can gather from the ```event``` service
+Here are the following information you can gather from ```station``` service
-1. ***Earthquake Information:*** The event service gives you details about specific seismic events, particularly earthquakes.
-This includes where they happened, how strong they were, and when they occurred.

-2. ***Event Background:*** You can access additional information about the event's source, which helps in understanding what caused the event, whether it was a natural earthquake or something else.
+1. ***Station Locations:*** You can find out where seismographic stations are located on the Earth's surface.
+This data is crucial for understanding which regions are being monitored for seismic activity.

-3. ***Station Details:*** This service also offers information about the stations that recorded data for a specific event.
-This helps in verifying the data's reliability and its sources.
+2. ***Instrument Details:*** The service offers information about the instruments used at each station, including their specifications and capabilities.
+This helps you know how data is collected and recorded.

-    More information about Event service [here](https://www.fdsn.org/webservices/fdsnws-event-1.2.pdf)
+3. ***Operational Status:*** You can learn whether a station is currently operational or if it's undergoing maintenance or repairs.
+This is essential for assessing the reliability of data from that station.

+4. ***Data Availability:*** The service can inform you about the availability of data from specific stations.
+It lets you know if historical data is accessible or if data is currently being recorded.

+5. ***Network Information:*** You can also obtain data about the seismographic networks to which these stations belong.
+This includes details about the organizations running the networks and their objectives.

 ### Obtaining the Data
 #### Steps to Download Ground Motion Data